1.1.P.416 Principal carer - shared care

 Example: Where care is shared 54/46% or 50/50%.

-In situations of equal care where only 1 of the carers is claiming or receiving income support, that person should be determined as the principal carer.
+In situations of equal care where only one of the carers is claiming or receiving income support, that person should be determined as the principal carer.
 If both carers are claiming or receiving income support, the carer who is most in need of a favourable determination should be deemed principal carer.

 A decision maker MUST take into account the following factors when deciding which carer is in most need of a favourable determination: